Great Stoke

 Great Stoke is a suburb of the city of Bristol, in the South Gloucestershire district, in the county of Gloucestershire, England.
-It is part of the town of Bradley Stoke and the village of Stoke Gifford.
+It is part of the town of Bradley Stoke and lies within Stoke Gifford civil parish.

+The 1882 Ordnance Survey map shows Knightwood Farm and a small number of houses at Great Stoke, around a road junction a short distance north-east of Stoke Gifford village.